joshtynjala/actionscript-3.0-developers-guide/display/working-with-movie-clips/loading-an-external-swf-file.md

 </div>

-In the following table, “Supported functionality” refers to content running in Flash Player 9 or later.
+In the following table, "Supported functionality" refers to content running in Flash Player 9 or later.
 Content running in Flash Player 8 or earlier can load, display, execute, and cross-script only ActionScript 1.0 and 2.0.